 This makes it so much easier for me to the load the dishwasher with the dirty dishes that have been cleaned from the table.

-Marie Kondo’s method isn’t just about tidying your home.
+The Marie Kondo method isn’t just about tidying your home.
 It goes far beyond cleaning and focuses on the concept of sparking joy.
 I hope these tips have helped bring joy to your home, and are ways you can do that each and every day.

 I like the idea of only keeping items that spark joy – it makes sense.
 If they don’t make you happy then WHY keep the items in the house?
 It just creates mess and clutter and then we can’t find things we need.
 I can’t tell you how often in the past my husband and I would need the most simple item and couldn’t find it because of our clutter.